 Pros: Affordable, easy to install, good cable management.

-Cons: Some users found that there were not enough included cables for their needs.
+Cons: Might not be enough included cables depending on needs.